openeuler-mirror/docs/docs/en/docs/Installation/faqs.md

 ### Symptom

-After the selection of the installation source, the message "Error checking software selection" is displayed.
+After the installation source is selected, the message "Error checking software selection" is displayed.

-### Possible Cause
+### Possible Causes

 This is because the software package dependency in the installation source is abnormal.

-### Solution
+### Solutions

 Check whether the installation source is abnormal.
 Use the new installation source.

-## How Do I Manually Enable the kdump Service?
+## How Do I Manually Enable the Kdump Service?

 ### Symptom